crtclmmnt/crtclmmnt.github.io/index.md

   <div class="services-content" style="max-width: 450px;">
         <h1 style="text-align: left; margin-bottom: 5px;">My Background</h1>
 <p>I started my own meditation practice a little over 2 years ago.
-At the time I was so paralyzed by anxiety about the state of our world that I gave up on political organizing.</p>
+At the time I was paralyzed by anxiety about the state of our world, to the extent that I gave up on political organizing.</p>
-<p>It's not that I didn't want to get organized, or that I didn't see any value to it.
+<p>It's not that I didn't want to organize, or that I didn't see any value to it.
 I wanted to hide from my worries, and showing up felt like admitting to myself that the world was ending.</p>
 <p>Building a meditation practice helped me live with my anxiety without being ruled by it.
 It helped me return to organizing with confidence of mind and clarity of vision.
 Once I had experienced the transformative benefits of a mindfulness meditation practice, I realized it was something I wanted to share with other organizers.</p>
 <p>Thus, the Critical Moment was born.</p>
         <h5><a href="https://thecriticalmoment.org/about/">Read More</a></h5>